mswjs/interceptors/README.md

 ### Interceptors

-This library utilizes a concept of _interceptors_–functions that patch necessary modules, handle mocked responses, and restore patched modules.
+This library utilizes a concept of _interceptors_–functions that extend request modules, handle mocked responses, and restore themselves when done.

-**List of interceptors:**
+**Available interceptors:**

 - `/interceptors/ClientRequest`
 - `/interceptors/XMLHttpRequest`
 - `/interceptors/fetch`

-To use a single, or multiple interceptors, import and provide them to the `RequestInterceptor` constructor.
+To use a single, or multiple interceptors, import and provide them to the `createInterceptor` function.

 ```js
 import { createInterceptor } from '@mswjs/interceptors'